 The situations of any posts at other companies that are held by Directors and Audit & Supervisory Board Members are disclosed in the business reports and the reference documents for the shareholders meeting, among other materials.
-Three Outside Director have a post of outside officer of other listed companies.
-The other Directors and Audit & Supervisory Board Members do not have any post of officer of other listed companies and are dedicated to the business of the Group.
+Three Outside Directors and one Outside Corporate Auditor also serve as outside officers of other listed companies.
+The other Directors and Corporate Auditors do not hold any position of officer of other listed companies and are dedicated to the business of the Group.